4 Email Marketing Metrics That Matter—Get Your Emails Read

 - Improve customer retention—track repeat sales, time between purchases, and customer lifetime value

-These metrics are a less direct measurement of business performance, but they still allow you to identify the successes and failures of your email marketing campaigns, and make improvements where needed.
+These email campaign metrics are a less direct measurement of business performance, but they still allow you to identify the successes and failures of your email marketing campaigns, and make improvements where needed.

 List growth rate

-List growth rate is the speed at which your subscriber list is growing.
+List growth rate as an email metric is the speed at which your subscriber list is growing.
 For campaigns designed to grow your brand, this is a critical monthly metric to measure, as it tells you exactly how quickly your email audience is growing.

 List growth rate can be calculated with the following formula: ((number of new subscribers) - (number of unsubscribes) / number of emails in your list) x 100.
 For example, if you acquired 10 new subscribers in the last month, 1 unsubscribe, and have 200 emails in your list, the calculation is ((10) - (1) / 200) x 100), which comes to 4.5%.
 This means your list is growing at a rate of 4.5% each month.